iAmMrinal0/prestoToDoBook/presto-components/api/handling-api-errors.md

 ## Handling API Errors

-Whenever we have an input or output operation, there are chances that we can encounter an error, similarly, here we have a network call and this could result in an error.
+Whenever we have an input or output operation, there are chances that we can encounter an error.
+Similarly, here we have a network call and this could result in an error.
 So let's see how we can handle errors when an API fails or doesn't go as we expected.

 ```haskell
 resp <- callAPI (Headers []) TimeReq